alfatayah/nusaApp/README.md

 ## Getting Started

 ### Dependencies
-* Latest presequites of react native
+* Latest prerequisites of react native

 ### Executing program
 * How to run the program